drivendataorg/zamba/docs/docs/models/td-full-metrics.md

 One of the challenges of this kind of classification is that some species are much more common than others.
 For species that appear in a small number of videos, we expect the model to be less accurate because it has fewer examples to learn from.
 Also, for these species it is hard to assess performance precisely because there are few examples in the holdout set.
-If you would like to add more examples of the species you work with, see how to build on the model [here](/train-tutorial/).```
+If you would like to add more examples of the species you work with, see [how to build on the model](../../train-tutorial/).